INP-SDT/MCPlas/README.md

 ## How to use?

-[Watch](docs/_build/html/_images/my_video.mp4) a live demonstration of generating a COMSOL model using MCPlas.
+[Here](docs/video) you can find a live demonstration of generating a COMSOL model using MCPlas.
 The demo covers everything from the initial toolbox setup to generating and running the resulting COMSOL file, with detailed steps and explanations throughout.

 ## Documentation